 Moving on, we know that FastestVPN is based in Cayman Island and doesn’t log your data, but let’s discover a few more essential details before plunging into the depths of this VPN service provider.

 A quick glance at the features section displayed on its website reveals that besides the perks already mentioned, this service has a lot more to offer.
-For instance, FastestVPN comes with both an ad blocker that’s embeded in the app and also anti-malware capabilities.
+For instance, FastestVPN comes with both an ad blocker that’s embedded in the app and also anti-malware capabilities.

 These can come in quite handy, especially considering that nowadays users everywhere tend to be reckless with their devices, choosing not to use anti-malware solutions because they hog device resources or simply because they don’t fully understand the implications of using such tools.